grapa-dev/grapa/docs-src/docs/about.md

 ## Why/When to Use Grapa?
 - When you need to process large data sets with true parallelism
 - When you want to implement machine learning algorithms with optimized vector operations
+- When you need AI model integration with native text generation and Grapa interpolation capabilities
 - When you need comprehensive vector and matrix operations with creative function application
 - When you need advanced pattern matching with binary data support and Unicode awareness
 - When you need production-ready cryptographic operations with OpenSSL 3.5.2 integration